junthbasnet/Personal-Website/src/data/blog/blog-post-3/index.md

 The exact architecture is shown schematically in above Figure.

-The input to the neural network consists of an `80 × 80 × 4` image produced by the preprocessing map `φ`.The first hidden layer convolves `32 filters` of `8 × 8` with `strides 4` with the input image and applies a rectifier nonlinearity.The second hidden layer convolves `64 filters` of `4 × 4` with `strides 2` again followed by a rectifier nonlinearity.This is followed by a third convolutional layer that convolves `64 filters` of `3 × 3` with `strides 1` followed by a rectifier.Each convolutional layer is followed by `2 × 2` max pooling layer.
+The input to the neural network consists of an `80 × 80 × 4` image produced by the preprocessing map `φ`.
+The first hidden layer convolves `32 filters` of `8 × 8` with `strides 4` with the input image and applies a rectifier nonlinearity.
+The second hidden layer convolves `64 filters` of `4 × 4` with `strides 2` again followed by a rectifier nonlinearity.This is followed by a third convolutional layer that convolves `64 filters` of `3 × 3` with `strides 1` followed by a rectifier.Each convolutional layer is followed by `2 × 2` max pooling layer.
 The final hidden layer is fully-connected and consists of `256` rectifier units.
 The output layer is a fully connected linear layer with a single output for each valid action.
 The number of valid actions in Pong is `3`.

 **List of Hyperparameters and their values**